 The story of the Saola is one close to Vilat’s heart.
 Vilat’s family left Lao as refuges when Vilat was very young, in the aftermath of the Vietnam War (a war which engulfed neighboring Lao).
 Vilat returns to visit his home country at least once a year and has a driving passion to do something for his country and people.
 Vilat sees Saola as a symbol of the country, adversely impacted by American bombing, and over-consumption of natural resources.
 His wish and vision is to see Saola thriving in the wild for future Lao generations.

 Vilat’s daughters, Melissa and Nataly, and Wibe’s son Yos were driving forces in setting up the Foundation, an experience which has had lasting impact on their lives.

-In 2019, the opportunity arose to evolve the Foundation to the next level and turn its leadership and management over to a team of skilled professionals.
+In 2019, the opportunity arose to develop the Foundation to a new level and turn its leadership and management over to a team of skilled professionals.
 And so, the new Saola Foundation for Annamite Mountains Conservation was born.

 Lao, Dutch, American, young and old: the original founders of the Saola Foundation remain an inspiring example of the sort of passionate, broad collaboration needed to save the Saola.
 From such an inspirational beginning, we look forward to a future with Saola roaming safely in healthy, diverse forests of the Annamite Mountains.